Please read the following important information for First Sentier Asian Quality Bond Fund

-Investment Grade Asian credit began the month on a weak note as markets returned from holidays in the month of April.
+Investment Grade Asian credit began the month on a weak note as markets returned from holiday in the month of April.
 IG credit spreads saw its share of volatility as spreads widened at one point to above 200bps, but the sector overall displayed resilience despite market jitters from the potential US debt ceiling impasse as well as renewed concerns from the US regional banking crisis.

 Spreads of Asian investment grade sovereign and quasi-sovereign bonds remained stable with only marginal tightening over the month.
 Ratings agencies Fitch revised the outlook for the Philippines to stable, reflecting the rating agency’s confidence that the country is returning to strong medium-term growth after the Covid-19 pandemic.
 In Asian frontier markets, prices of Sri Lankan bonds recovered positively as the Asian Development Bank (ADB) approved a special policy-based loan, adding budget support during a time when the country’s Balance of Payments (BOP) is showing improvements from tourism receipts and inward remittances.
 Pakistan, on the other hand, remains in discussion with the IMF to arrange a board meeting to help unlock more funds ahead of a financing program that would expire in June.
 Prices of Sri Lankan and Pakistan government bonds rose by up to 4 points over the month.